-Some babies are natural-born suckers, they will take to the soother immediately and find great comfort in the sucking motion.
+Some babies are natural-born suckers, they will take to pacifiers immediately and find great comfort in the sucking motion.
+Pacifiers soothe them to sleep in no time.
 But other babies may take a little more help and guidance to get used to using one.

-Dummies can can become a useful way to encourage baby to sleep for longer stretches (down the line).
+Pacifiers can can become a useful way to encourage baby to sleep for longer stretches (down the line).
 At a certain point, some babies wake for an unessential additional feed.
 This feed may be referred to as a ‘comfort feed’.
-If the baby is accustomed to their dummy, instead of putting them on the breast for a comfort feed, the dummy can provide your baby with the comfort of sucking while sending them back to sleep.
+If the baby is accustomed to their dummy, instead of putting them on the breast for a comfort feed, pacifiers can provide your baby with the comfort of sucking while sending them back to sleep.
 It’s a win, win.

 1. Introduce the soother when your baby is calm

 Some babies may be instantly soothed by a soother when they are upset but others will become more agitated and upset.
 Avoid trying to introduce the soother in a moment of desperation when your baby is crying or unsettled.
 When they are feeling like that, chances are nothing and no one except you is going to cut it!

 Try introducing the dummy after feeding – rather than as a substitute for feeding, or at a time when they are feeling calm and happy.
 Let them look at it, hold it (if they’re able) and explore it a little, and chances are they will happily let you put it in their mouth and start sucking away.
 That way they will learn to associate the soother with feeling relaxed and calm (and keep a pacifier in their mouth for longer.)